 Terrorism and other threats

-Some serious crime and terrorism is to be expected from time-to-time but mostly this will be dealt with by police forces.
-The ADF need only assist where military weapons are used by offenders.
+For the most part these threats can continue to be managed by police forces, the ADF need only assist where military weapons are used by offenders.

 Defence assets Australia should not buy